 Talking about Staghorns, here’s the mommy plant.

 Isn’t she stunning?
 And the little musical frog.
 I don’t know about you but I really love weird and wacky surprises in a garden.
-Like the chain of hearts, we made from card stock and aluminum tape.
+Like the chain of hearts, we made it from card stock and aluminum tape.

 Or the mossy pillow planters we made for our garden bench.

 That little plant with the pink flowers in the hanging basket in the photo is called a Lidroos in Afrikaans.
-You probably know her as a Christmas cactus and every year she’ll be covered in the most beautiful salmon-pink blooms.
+You probably know her as a Christmas cactus, and every year she’ll be covered in the most beautiful salmon-pink blooms.